semutLLC/semut-layer-model/README.md

 ## Layer 5: Institution

-Institutions are stable structures that maintain and reproduce norms.
+Institutions are stable structures that maintain and reproduce norms across time and participants.

 Examples: